Meeting and surpassing all audience expectations every day.

 Because part and parcel of it is accepting personal responsibility.

-We have some real we we we have some real cultural problems.
+We have some real cultural problems.

-You the way you're speaking, you're speaking the way people spoke of this country as recently as 30, 40 years ago.
+The way you're speaking, you're speaking the way people spoke of this country as recently as 30, 40 years ago.

-Today the way you're speaking about America gets laughed at by a lot of people in different parts of this country.
+Today, the way you're speaking about America gets laughed at by a lot of people in different parts of this country.

-Nobody thinks their freedom's up for grip.
+Nobody thinks their freedom's up for grab.

 Nobody thinks their liberty is being lost.